Glauco-Developer/band-generator-project/README.md

 This project is a band generator that helps you create random band names.
 It utilizes Node.js and Express framework to provide a simple web interface for generating band names.

+This project was created as part of Section 25 (EJS) of "The Complete 2024 Web Development Bootcamp (Dr. Angela Yu)."
+It is designed to apply and showcase the skills learned in using Embedded JavaScript Templates (EJS) to build dynamic web applications efficiently.

 ## Functionality

 The band generator project provides the following functionality: